bunkrich/sage-gardens-landing-page/doc/usage.md

 attribute values and various other utilities that HTML5 Boilerplate offers can serve as the foundation for whatever you're interested in building.

-Even the basic use-case of a simple static site can be enhanced by manipulating the code through an automated build process.
+Even the basic use-case of a simple static site can be enhanced by manipulatinggit a the code through an automated build process.
 Moving up in complexity HTML5 Boilerplate can be integrated with whatever front-end framework, CMS or e-commerce platform you're working with.
 Mix-and-match to your heart's content.